 Now you see the true power of functional programming.
 Try rewriting functions that sum a list of ints and concatenate a list of strings in 2 short lines of Java.

-Folding is so powerful, that we can write almost every other general list function in terms of
+Folding is so powerful, that we can write other list functions in terms of foldl!
+For example,

-When writing code with fold, OCaml's type system can be tremendously
+When writing code with fold, ML's type system can be tremendously

 int list and we

 string.
 Then 'a is of type

 string.
 So right away, we know that the function we have to pass into